sonyahack1/HackTheBox/HTB_Bastion_Windows/HTB_Bastion_Windows_01.08.2025.md

 </div>

 ---

-## 🔑⬆️  ertical Privilege Escalation
+## 🔑⬆️    Vertical Privilege Escalation

 > The server has the program `mRemoteNG` installed in the directory `C:\Program Files (x86)`: